simonsobs/socs/docs/agents/lakeshore372.rst

              resistance_range: 2e3
              dwell: 10 # seconds
              pause: 3 # seconds
-             calibruation_curve_num: 35
+             calibration_curve_num: 35
              temperature_coeff: 'negative'

 .. note::
    For setting a 372 channel to a specific resistance range, be sure to check that autorange is set to 'off'.
-Else, the autorange resistance setting will persist.
+Else, the autorange setting will persist over your desired resistance range.

 Docker Compose
 ``````````````